-I have set up over 100 Centerpin reels for me, my clients and in my tackle store.
-It’s important for me as a guide that will sometimes hooks over 500 steelhead a year that my Centerpin reel is set up right and this is how to set up a Centerpin reel the right way.
+I have set up over 100 Centerpin reels for myself, my clients, and in my tackle store over the last 20 years.
+It’s important for me as a guide that my centerpin reels and my client’s Centerpin reel are set up properly before we start fishing, and this article explains how to set up a Centerpin reel the right way.

 To set up a Centerpin reel you will need to know what hand to reel with, then you will need a backing line that is used as a permanent filler line, and then you will need a good floating mainline that works on a Centerpin reel.

 You will also then need a good float and leader setup.

 Centerpin reels free spool both ways and there is no drag on them so they can be used for right-handed retrieve or left-handed retrieve without any adjustments.
 You simply put the handle on the right or the handle on the left of the rod.

 What Hand Should I Reel With?